-As the tour comes to an end, I am already slowly letting go of Motherland
+As the tour comes to an end, I am already slowly letting go of Motherland.

 Over 23 years of making work, it's been the most challenging, complex creative process I have encountered.